-My name is Emma Hamid, and I am a PGY5 Child and Adolescent Psychiatry Fellow at the University of Saskatchewan.
-I grew up in Calgary and completed a Bachelor of Science at the University of Calgary before attending medical school at University College Cork in Ireland, graduating in 2020.
-Living and training in Ireland was one of the most exciting and formative times of my life and played a big role in shaping both who I am and how I practice medicine.
+Dr. Emma Hamid is a PGY5 Child and Adolescent Psychiatry Fellow at the University of Saskatchewan.
+She grew up in Calgary and completed a Bachelor of Science at the University of Calgary before attending medical school at University College Cork in Ireland, graduating in 2020.
+Living and training in Ireland was one of the most exciting and formative times of her life and played a big role in shaping both who she is and how she practices medicine.

-I am now back home in Saskatchewan and really enjoying my training in Saskatoon.
-I was drawn to psychiatry because of the opportunity to make a meaningful impact in patients’ lives, as mental health touches every part of a person’s experience.
-The work can be challenging, but it is incredibly rewarding, and I value how much I continue to grow as a physician.
+Dr. Hamid is now back home in Saskatchewan and really enjoying her training in Saskatoon.
+She was drawn to psychiatry because of the opportunity to make a meaningful impact in patients’ lives, as mental health touches every part of a person’s experience.
+The work can be challenging, but it is incredibly rewarding, and she values how much she continues to grow as a physician.

-Becoming a mother in 2023 had a profound influence on my career path and inspired me to pursue child and adolescent psychiatry, with a strong focus on advocacy and giving children a voice.
-Outside of medicine, I love staying active—my main hobby is weightlifting, and I spend a lot of time training at the gym, along with yoga, running, and skiing.
+Becoming a mother in 2023 had a profound influence on her career path and inspired her to pursue child and adolescent psychiatry, with a strong focus on advocacy and giving children a voice.
+Outside of medicine, she loves staying active—her main hobby is weightlifting, and spends a lot of time training at the gym, along with yoga, running, and skiing.

 |